FHA Loan Calculator

 Understanding FHA Loans and MIP

 FHA loans are government-backed mortgages designed to help first-time homebuyers and those with lower credit scores achieve homeownership.
-Unlike conventional loans, FHA loans have unique mortgage insurance requirements that affect your monthly payment.
+They require only 3.5% down payment (with 580+ credit) and have more flexible qualification requirements than conventional loans.

 What is FHA MIP?